 Mentoring young men at Rose Park Middle School on Thursdays @ 11a.

-ON-SITE COMMUNITY PARTNERS
+ON-SITE COMMUNITY PARTNER

 Monroe Harding does for kids in foster care what a family would do.
 They provide security, support and give young people a chance for success as they have been doing it for 120 years.
 Housed on the third floor of McKendree United Methodist Church, their Youth Connections program is a resource center for young men and women, ages 16-26, who are currently in or have aged out of foster care or state custody.
 Here, young people receive assistance with employment, housing, High School Equivalency/GED classes, tutoring, post-secondary education planning, sexual health education, and financial education classes.